-But with a vacancy rate of around 8 percent, large footprints are scarce in Silicon Valley.
+But with a vacancy rate of around 4 percent, large footprints are scarcer than ever in Silicon Valley.
 In fact, the market has absorbed 35 to 40 megawatts of demand annually in recent years.
-And the vacancy rate for available space has remained low, as seen in the chart below from datacenterHawk.

 The newest demand driver in the Silicon Valley region is the growing adoption of artificial intelligence, which is accelerating the need for high-density computing and surrounding services.

 Power Pricing & Competitive Factors in the Valley